| KHADER ADNAN MOHAMMAD MUSA

 interrogator also took dirt from the bottom of his shoe and rubbed it on

 Khader’s mustache as a means of humiliation.
-On Friday

 evening 30 December 2011, Khader was transferred to Ramleh prison